Parigarg2006/Parigarg2006/README.md

 # Hi, I'm Pari Garg 👋

 ### Technology & AI Enthusiast | Web Developer
-I am a technology and AI enthusiast with a strong interest in building practical and impactful solutions through continuous learning and hands-on experience.
+I am a technology and AI enthusiast with a strong interest in building practical and impactful solutions through current learning and hands-on experience.
 I have worked on web development projects and have experience with C, Python, and Data Structures & Algorithms, and I am currently learning machine learning to deepen my understanding of intelligent systems.
 Along with technical skills, I value creativity, problem-solving, teamwork, and clear communication, and I actively seek opportunities to learn, collaborate, and grow through projects, competitions, and internships.

 ---